-Our aim is to create a learner-centred, inquiryand curiosity-driven learning based environment.
+Our aim is to create a learner-centred, inquiry-based and curiosity-driven learning environment.
 We recognise that effective teaching plays a crucial role in enhancing your motivation, self-reflection and engagement in the learning process.
 This is why we have carefully considered teaching methods, class sizes and the integration of e-learning.